-Christina Miller holds a Master’s Degree in South Asian Religious Studies from the University of California, Santa Barbara and is a Certified Ayurvedic Practitioner.
+Christina Miller, founder of Thrive Ayurveda, holds a Master’s Degree in South Asian Religious Studies from the University of California, Santa Barbara and is a Certified Ayurvedic Practitioner.
 Her Master’s program included in-depth study of Ayurveda from a theoretical and historical perspective, and the study of Sanskrit in order to allow her to study straight from the original Ayurvedic texts.
 Christina’s passion for holistic health began at an early age with her realization of direct connection between the foods she ate, and how she felt both mentally and physically.

 Christina graduated from the Narayana Ayurveda & Yoga Academy in 2017 as an Ayurvedic Practitioner.
-She seeks to help guide clients to their innate, natural state of health and well-being, using the time-tested and proven techniques of Ayurveda.
+She seeks to help guide clients to their innate, natural state of health and well-being, using the time-tested and proven techniques of Ayurveda and yoga therapy.

 What is Ayurveda?